 Why you may want to get some Gaiters

-Gaiters are a simple bit of kit that you can shove in a bag or pocket, but can be really useful when it is wet.
+Gaiters are a simple bit of kit that you can shove in a bag or pocket but can be useful when it is wet.

 Their job is to protect the upper half of your walking boot or walking shoe and the lower part of your trouser.

-Now if it is raining hard and you’ve got your waterproof coat on, and waterproof trousers too, all that rain is going to head right down to your boots.
+Now if it is raining hard and you've got your waterproof coat on and waterproof trousers, too, all that rain will head right down to your boots.